 “People say, ‘If only walls could talk,’” said Lyon.
 “Well, ours do.”

-STAY: Aaron Burr House, New Hope
+STAY: Aaron Burr House

 Why here?
-After Burr realized Hamilton had died and he could be arrested for murder, Burr hi-tailed it to the closest state outside of New York and New Jersey’s jurisdiction.
-New Hope Pennsylvania was just across the Delaware River – at that time – a quick few minute ferry ride away.
+After Burr realized Hamilton had died, and he could be arrested for murder, Burr hi-tailed it to the closest state outside of New York and New Jersey’s jurisdiction.
+New Hope, Pennsylvania, was just across the Delaware River – at that time – a quick few-minute ferry ride away.
 Should the NY State Militia cross the NJ/PA state line, in 1804, it could have been construed as an act of war.

 Burr’s father, the founder of what is now Princeton University, had contact with the most prominent members of the surrounding towns.
 What is now the Aaron Burr House belonged to the town doctor at the time – who most assuredly would have known the Senior Burr.
-So, it made sense that Aaron hid out here – if only until things cooled down in NY and NJ.
+So, it made sense that Aaron hid out here until things cooled down in NY and NJ.

 And OMG – she had a huge batch of chocolate chip apricot cookies fresh out of the oven when I walked in.

-Is there anything Innkeeper, Lisa, can’t do?
+Is there anything the Innkeeper, Lisa, can’t do?
 She’s been a corporate marketing manager, sits on a slew of local non-profit boards, and is a cool interior decorator.
 She’s a self-taught historian, a trained chef (at Ballymaloe in Ireland), and the owner of a successful candy company, Bond Bar “Belgian Chocolate Confections,” sold through upscale department stores and on Amazon.

 All in all, Lisa is the Queen of Hospitality.

 “I want guests to have the best experience,” Lisa states.
-To that end, she runs cooking classes for groups of friends, and has put together parties and other events.
+To that end, she runs cooking classes for groups of friends and has put together parties and other events.

 As a trained chef, Lisa cooks a mean gourmet breakfast.
 It may start with baked peaches topped with honey and Greek yogurt, followed by mini stuffed French toast, sliced maple chicken sausage, and deconstructed granola.

 You eat within view of bottles of adult beverages and spirits, including Lisa’s homemade Limoncello – yours to pour, at no extra cost, whenever the mood hits.
-Rooms from $135-$235 per night include wi-fi, parking, baked goods, honor bar, and magnificent breakfast.

-STAY: Wedgwood Inn, New Hope
+STAY: Wedgwood Inn

 Wedgwood Inn’s stone foundation dates from the 1720.
 The prior structure served as the headquarters of General Alexander “Lord Stirling” during the American Revolutionary War.
-Nearly 1500 men from George Washington’s Continental Army bivouacked on the grounds for 3 weeks prior to the famous Christmas Eve Crossing of the Delaware River in 1776.
+Nearly 1,500 men from George Washington’s Continental Army bivouacked on the grounds for 3 weeks prior to the famous Christmas Eve Crossing of the Delaware River in 1776.

-In the 1840’s, Quaker owners apparently dug a 90-foot underground tunnel from the house to the property’s well (the current site of the Gazebo).
+In the 1840s, Quaker owners apparently dug a 90-foot underground tunnel from the house to the property’s well (the current site of the Gazebo).
 Owners Carl and Dinnie discovered a secret staircase over the original outdoor kitchen that dropped into the tunnel that led inside the house.
 These secret underground passageways almost certainly hid escaped slaves.